 - Don’t Stand Up Too Fast.
-Standing up too fast may cause dizziness, lightheadedness, and may even cause fainting.
+Standing up too fast may cause dizziness, and lightheadedness, and may even cause fainting.
 Additionally, a leg or foot may “fall asleep” which can momentarily and unexpectedly impede mobility — adding to the risk of a fall.

 - Consider Using an Assistive Device.
-Walking canes, two-wheel walkers, and other ambulatory assistive devices can reduce chances of a fall, increase mobility, and provide independence.
+Walking canes, two-wheel walkers, and other ambulatory assistive devices can reduce the chances of a fall, increase mobility, and provide independence.

 - Wear the Right Shoes.
-Wearing slippers, socks without shoes, and being barefoot may lead to an in-home fall.
+Wearing slippers, and socks without shoes, and being barefoot may lead to an in-home fall.
 Wearing the correct footwear can provide the balance and stability needed when walking safely.

 Make Your Home Fall-Proof

 Home is where many people spend a significant amount of their time.
-While younger people may be able to get around the house with ease, older adults may need to fall-proof their home.
+While younger people may be able to get around the house with ease, older adults may need to fall-proof their homes.
 There are many state and local governments that provide education and/or home modification programs in an effort to minimize falls in the home.
 However, many steps can be taken in fall-proofing a home, including:

 - Identifying and Eliminating Tripping Hazards.
 Keeping high-traffic areas clear of obstructions can minimize the fall risk for elderly adults who have vision and hearing loss — and who are therefore less spatially aware.
-Boxes, books, clothes, shoes are all items that should be regularly put away to help prevent tripping.
+Boxes, books, clothes, and shoes are all items that should be regularly put away to help prevent tripping.

 - Making Safety Modifications.
 Grab bars near the toilet and shower, handrails for the stairs, no-slip carpets, and non-skid mats can all be additions to the house for further stability when visiting these necessary, but high-risk areas.